ourPLCC/Course-Template-2024/README.md

 This repository is a GitHub template that contains materials that Stoney Jackson used to teach CS 351 Programming Languages in Fall 2024.

+## Need help?

+Talk to us on Discord: <https://discord.gg/EVtNSxS9E2>

+## License

 The materials in the repository are licensed under the GNU Free Documentation License 1.3 or later and/or GPL 3.0 or later.
 These are open-source licenses.
 Enjoy!

+## Getting a copy for you and your course

 To create a copy of this repository, click the green `Use this template` button ([instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)).

 ## Codespace